Authentication

 Credential Resolution

 Credential resolution decides which installed MCP server credential should be used for a tool call.
-A tool assignment can either pin a specific installed connection or ask Archestra to resolve a credential at execution time from the caller identity and available personal or team-scoped credentials.
+A tool assignment can either pin a specific installed connection or ask Archestra to resolve a credential at execution time from the caller identity, following the server's Default credential setting.
+Resolve at call time is the default for new assignments; pinning a connection is an explicit choice.

 Static Credentials